 Department inducts three new members to the Alumni Hall of Fame

-He holds a BS in Computer Science from the University of Maryland, an MS in Computer Science from Stanford University, and an MBA from the University of California, Berkeley.
-He served on the Stanford Graduate School of Business Advisory Board from 2004-2006, and has been recognized for his contributions to the industry by numerous awards, including Ernst and Young Entrepreneur of the Year and Light Reading Person of the Year.
+He holds a B.S. in Computer Science from the University of Maryland, an MS in Computer Science from Stanford University, and an MBA from the University of California, Berkeley.
+He served on the Stanford Graduate School of Business Advisory Board from 2004-2006, and has been recognized for his contributions to the industry through numerous awards, including Ernst and Young Entrepreneur of the Year and Light Reading Person of the Year.

 The Department welcomes comments, suggestions and corrections.
 Send email to editor [at] cs.umd.edu.